708th Bombardment Squadron: Combat in the European Theater

 The squadron was stationed at RAF Rattlesden, England, from December 1943 to August 1945.
 It flew its first combat mission on 24 December 1943 against a V-1 flying bomb launch site near Saint-Omer in Northern France.

 From December 1943 to May 1944, the squadron helped prepare for the invasion of the European continent by attacking submarine pens, naval installations, and cities in Germany; missile sites and ports in France; and airfields and marshaling yards in France, Belgium and Germany.
 The squadron conducted heavy bombardment missions against German aircraft industry during Big Week, 20 to 25 February 1944.

 The unit supported Operation Overlord, the invasion of Normandy in June 1944 by bombing airfields and other targets.
 On D-Day the squadron bombed the beachhead area using pathfinder aircraft.

 The squadron aided in Operation Cobra, the breakthrough at Saint Lo, France, and the effort to take Brest, France, from July to September 1944.
 It bombed strategic targets from October to December 1944, concentrating on sources of oil production.
 It assaulted marshalling yards, railroad bridges and communication centers during the Battle of the Bulge from December 1944 to January 1945.
-In March 1945 the group bombed an airfield in support of Operation Varsity, the airborne assault across the Rhine.
+One of the squadron’s most notable aircraft was the B-17G Fuddy Duddy.
+On 30 December 1944, while en route to bomb Mannheim, Germany, Fuddy Duddy was lost after colliding with another B-17 in the formation. ln March 1945 the group bombed an airfield in support of Operation Varsity, the airborne assault across the Rhine.
 The unit flew its last combat mission on 21 April 1945 against a marshalling yard at Ingolstadt, Germany.

 The 708th redeployed to the United States during the summer 1945.
 The air echelon ferried their aircraft and personnel back to the United States, leaving on 29 and 30 June 1945.
 The squadron ground echelon, along with the group headquarters and 710th Squadron sailed on the SS Joseph T. Robinson on 1 August 1945, from Liverpool.
 Most personnel were discharged at Camp Myles Standish after arrival at the port of Boston.
 A small cadre proceeded to Drew Field, Florida and the squadron inactivated on 7 November 1945.